-If you want to see the inner truth of your own being, you need to know how to explore your mind.
+If you want to see your true self, you need to know how to explore your mind.

 1: Open Monitoring

-The best way to start to explore your mind is with open-minitoring meditation.
-This will calm your mind and clear it so you can start to see within (for more on this, read my guide to open-awareness, focused attention and effortless presence).
+The best way to start to explore your mind is with open-monitoring meditation.
+This will calm your mind and clear your mind.
+Then, you will start to see within (for more on this, read my guide to open-awareness, focused attention and effortless presence).

-After a while, you’ll notice the external stimuli is less distracting because you’ve become more accepting of it.
+After a while, you’ll notice that external stimuli is less distracting because you’ve become more accepting of it.
 The goal is to reach a point where you can accept the present moment for what it is, When this happens, your mind will clear and you will gain insight into your mind.

 2: Focus Your Attention